Our partnerships help create world-class innovation

 Established in 2010, the Max Planck-POSTECH Centre for Attosecond Science is a collaborative network designed to promote international cooperation in the field of attosecond science and technology between the Max Planck Society, Pohang University of Science and Technology and other research groups in the Asia–Pacific region.

-It links CQD’s researchers in the Australian Attosecond Science Facility—Associate Professor Igor Litvinyuk and Professor Robert Sang—with international partners in China, Japan, Korea and the Max Planck Society of Germany.
+It links CQD’s researchers in the Australian Attosecond Science Facility—Professor Igor Litvinyuk and Professor Robert Sang—with international partners in China, Japan, Korea and the Max Planck Society of Germany.

 Our researchers also engage with more than 40 collaborating institutions throughout Australia and across the globe.